deividas-strole/lake-apps/README.md

 ## Overview

 Lake Apps is a digital brand focused on modern websites, custom software, and digital growth solutions.
-This static website presents the company’s services, team structure, and contact information in a clean, professional, and responsive design
+This static website presents the company’s services, team structure, and contact information in a clean, professional, and responsive design.

 The project uses a minimalist black-and-white visual style with electric gradient accents inspired by the following color palette: